Header image

 NOTE: *Cut-off scores: Scores from Wave 1 (2001–2004), the first wave of EDI collection, have been used to create cut-offs that divide children’s scores from all subsequent collections into three categories.
 Comparing to this first collection allows us to determine whether children’s developmental outcomes are getting better or worse.

-Scale outcomes summary bar chart – This chart shows the percentage of children vulnerable (the colour shown is based on the selected scale), at risk (yellow), or on track (green) on the specific area of development the scale is measuring.
+Outcomes summary bar chart – Scale view – This chart shows the percentage of children vulnerable (the colour shown is based on the selected scale), at risk (yellow), or on track (green) on the specific area of development the scale is measuring.
 See the sample chart below.
 The vertical comparison line in these bar charts represents an average for all areas within the selected boundary type.
 For example, when viewing the scale-level outcome for a school district, the average line represents All School Districts (BC Average) within the selected wave.

 This chart provides helpful context for how the boundary type selected compares to other similar boundaries in terms of vulnerability rates on the scale selected.
 For example, if viewing neighbourhood data, consider whether the neighbourhood is on the lower or higher end of the range, or in the middle.
 It can be helpful to view data across waves to note if the neighbourhood’s position has changed over time or if it has remained in a similar position in comparison to other neighbourhoods in the province on the scale selected.

 The symbols to the right of the chart indicate an area’s meaningful change in the long-term (LT) and short-term (ST).
-See more information on meaningful change.
+A summary of the long-term and short-term trends for the selected area are explained in the Meaningful Change section just below the trend charts:

-• Scale Outcomes Chart – shows the percentage of children vulnerable, at risk and on track in their overall development (across all five scales of the EDI) for the selected boundary type from Wave 2* to the current wave.
+• Outcomes chart – Scale view – shows the percentage of children vulnerable, at risk and on track in their overall development (across all five scales of the EDI) for the selected boundary type from Wave 2* to the current wave.
 Hover over each colour on the bar graph to see the percentage of children in each overall outcome category.

 NOTES: